From too tired to work to feeling great

-He was encouraged to eat lots of spinach, beetroot and kale as these support some non-haem iron, blocked haem iron absorption and supported his failing liver.
-We included a dressing with meals of Tahini (sesame paste) which is rich in calcium to help block iron absorption.
+He was encouraged to eat lots of spinach, beetroot and kale as these support some non-haem iron, block haem iron absorption, and support a failing liver.
+We included a dressing for salads and vegies with Tahini (sesame paste) which is rich in calcium to help block iron absorption.

-His iron still showed quite high for a while but was not in the critical area anymore and his energy was slowly getting better with each passing month.
+His iron still showed quite high for a while but was not in the critical area anymore and his energy gradually increased each month.

-After three months of this diet he was back full swing at the gym as a personal trainer and feeling great.
+After three months on this diet he felt great and was back full swing at the gym as a personal trainer

-Not a lot of research has been done on this type of diet for those with full blown genetic hemochromatosis, but some initial studies have been very promising using this style of diet concurrently with phlebotomy therapy.
+Little research has been done on this type of diet for those with full blown genetic hemochromatosis, but some initial studies have been very promising when the diet is used concurrently with phlebotomy therapy.